 by Jerome Wagner, Ph.D.

-I’ll give some extended quotes from Wachtel recounting his cyclical psychodynamic theory and then muse about how cyclical psychodynamics might work in each of the Enneagram styles.
+Here are some extended quotes from Wachtel describing his theory.
+After them I’d like to muse about how cyclical psychodynamics might work in each of the Enneagram styles.

 Our defenses protect us from anxiety in the immediate moment, but increasingly they become a way of perpetuating the very state of vulnerability they were designed to quell….
 Or, as family therapists sometimes put it, the solution becomes the problem.
 (2008, pgs 218-19)